 Introduction to Wood Molding

 Wood Molding is a decorative plane or curved strip used for ornamentation and finishing.
-This way, woodworkers add aesthetically attractive elements to the projects.
+Woodworkers use it to add aesthetically attractive elements to projects.

 Trims Vs. Molds

-While both trims and molds are often used interchangeably, both are separate.
-Trim refers to the material surrounding doors and windows and that which covers the seam of adjoining surfaces such as a wall and ceiling.
+While trim and mold are often used interchangeably, they are separate.
+Trim refers to the material surrounding doors and windows and that covering the seams of adjoining surfaces such as a wall and ceiling.

 A mold pertains to the design of the trim.
 It is possible to have plain trims that do not have a mold.